 Boat-In Access: Located 1.8 miles past Pope Creek bridge on the Pope Creek arm of Lake Berryessa.
 Nine boat ramps are accessible from the south and west sides of the lake.
 For accommodations, camping and boat launch information, contact (707) 966-2111.
 Capall Cove is a public boat launch located just off Berryessa/Knoxville Road 2.6 miles east from the intersection of Berryessa/Knoxville Road and State Route 128.
 From the main body of the lake, enter Pope Creek arm of Lake Berryessa by passing under the bridge.
 Continue westward 1.8 miles to the trailhead which will be on your port (left) side about 1/4 mile past Trout Creek.

 Recreational activities available are hiking, hunting, fishing, camping, and wildlife viewing.
-Because of the recent acquisition of property by Fish and Game, this now gives legal access to the larger portion of BLM lands.
-This is an area that we are working in conjunction with BOR and CDF&G to develop trails and a parking lot.
+Because of the recent acquisition of property by Fish and Wildlife, this now gives legal access to the larger portion of BLM lands.
+This is an area where we are working in conjunction with BOR and CDF&W to develop trails and a parking lot.

 Camping is allowed on BLM lands.
 There are no developed campgrounds at this point.
 Please pack out what you pack in.